30/03/2024 Education - Training

 This allows you to create visual feedback for users.

-CSS (Cascading Style Sheets) is a stylesheet language used to control the presentation of HTML documents.
-It defines how elements appear—such as layou...
+CSS (Cascading Style Sheets) is a stylesheet language used to describe the presentation of HTML elements on a web page.
+It controls layout, colors, fo...

-HTML (HyperText Markup Language) is the standard language used to create and design webpages.
-It structures web content using elements like headings, ...
+**HTML (HyperText Markup Language)** is the standard language used to create and structure content on the web.
+It defines elements like headings, para...

 More Details